adamsilver/fdpb/03-book-a-flight.md

 #### Progressive enhancement

 Progressive enhancement is a cornerstone of inclusive design.
-It's about designing experiences that work for everyone as a matter of course.
-Even in the event of network and scripting failures.
+It's about designing experiences that work for everyone as a matter of course, even in the event of network and scripting failures.
 For example, a piece of Javascript may fail to load.
-Or a particular browser may not recognise a particular method call.
-One that another browser understands perfectly well.
+Or a particular browser may not recognise a particular method call, one that another browser understands perfectly well.

 Whatever it is, progressive enhancement as an approach to design, means that the website will continue to work.
 This is because progressively enhanced patterns are formed first with robust and well-structured HTML.
 Then, and only when it *adds value* enhancing the experience for people who use a more capable browser.